benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 #### Compliance
 Compliance by law to live and express ones self in a certain way and perform certain functions as an online citizen being enforced by law is the prototypical dystopian nightmare that's great material for science fiction.
 I don't believe that that will be the future for us.
 More realistically however, I believe there may be a future where a certain uncomfortable level of compliance is subversively enforced by social pressure, due, in part, to corporate algorithms deeming your employable worth if you do not comply.
 If you think this seems far fetched, just read any thread on any tech forum involving the topic of employment with regard to programmers.
 An often parroted requirement for employment as a programmer by a range of different people and/or companies is that a prospective employee spend their free time on public "side projects" (github repositories, whatever), as if one's entire life must be spent honing their craft.
 What about hobbies?
 Well, programming of course.
 See profiling and compliance is already happening, albeit analysed manually.

+More and more decisions that affect our lives will be made by profiling algorithms. get used to it.

 So will we have to carefully craft our personal public brand at all times?
 Will we end up living in a world where we have to "act" as our profession at all times, both at work and at home, offline and online?
 Computer might say "yes".